Doctors call out Spotify over Joe Rogan spreading ‘false and societally harmful’ covid-19 claims

 “That’s interesting,” Rogan said.
 “That is not what I’ve read before.”

-Some critics, such as epidemiologist Eric Feigl-Ding, noted how “the goal post moving of Joe Rogan after getting fact-checked live” was “incredible.”
+Some critics, such as epidemiologist Eric Feigl-Ding, noted how “the goal post moving of Joe Rogan after getting fact checked live” was “incredible.”

-“Please vaccinate, don’t risk covid,” he wrote.
+“Please #vaccinate, don’t risk COVID,” he wrote.

 Rogan took to Twitter late Thursday to address a clip of their exchange that had already been shared about 4 million times.